roskinlab/irad/README.md

 ## Setting up SSH on MacOSX/Linux for use by VC Code ##

 Linux and MacOSX already have SSH installed so you only have to modify the config file.
-Edit ~/.ssh/config and add the following lines, making sure to change *both* instances YOURUSERNAME to your cluster username, before saving the file:
+Edit ~/.ssh/config (note this file might not already exists but that's ok) and add the following lines, making sure to change *both* instances YOURUSERNAME to your cluster username, before saving the file:
 ```
 Host *
     ServerAliveInterval 60